seerdata/spinnakr-generic-ds/doc/storm-objects.md

 | dbnumber        | java.lang.Long            |

-This is the default parsing when the tuple
+### Old JSONObject

-is taken off of RabbitMQ and cast as a JSONObject:
+This is the default parsing when the tuple is taken off of RabbitMQ and cast as a JSONObject:

 ```
 "account_id" -> "java.lang.Long"